-Ice Hockey Goals
+Ice Hockey Goals And Nets

-Ice Hockey is a sport which requires lots of equipment to be played.
+Ice hockey is a sport which requires lots of equipment to be played.
 One of the most important pieces of equipment to play hockey is the goal.
 A regulation size hockey goal used in the National Hockey League and many other leagues is 6′ x 4′ (foot).
 Each hockey rink contains two goals with one placed on either end that represent where the puck needs to enter to score a goal.

 What are goals used for?

 Hockey goals, also known as nets, are important for many reasons.
 One of the most significant is the fact that it is needed to determine whether or not a goal is scored.
-Goals in hockey occur when any part of the puck crosses the goal line, which is determined by the position of the net.
+Goals in hockey are scored when any part of the puck crosses the goal line, which is determined by the position of the net.
 Although different forms of hockey such as street and ice hockey use different sized goals, the importance of this piece of equipment remains the same.
 The hockey net allows for a clear view of whether or not the puck has crossed the goal line and should be counted as a goal.

 Hockey goals did not always look the same as they do today.
 Starting in the 1800’s, early players of the game would simply use two sticks to outline the hockey goal.
 The first goals made out of pipes and netting were not used until the late 1800’s, and continued to evolve into the modern nets we have today.